calmh/mole/CONFIGURATION.md

 `<local address> = <remote address>`.
 The local side can use addresses other than 127.0.0.1 but still in the 127.0.0.0/8 block; these will be added to the local loopback interface if they don't already exist.

-There can be zero or more `forward` sections.

 ### Example